-This Sunday’s YouTube service can be viewed now on the Pool Mission Area YouTube channel: Pool Mission Area – YouTube.
-This is a service for the 2nd Sunday of Advent with a reflection on Advent and Christmas.
-Alternatively the service can viewed directly at: https://youtu.be/MKmr3xq28Bk.
+This Sunday’s YouTube service is available now on the Pool Mission Area YouTube channel: Pool Mission Area – YouTube.
+This week’s service for Mothering Sunday has a reflection on women, both in the bible and modern day life.
+Alternatively, the direct link to the service is: https://youtu.be/7l05Ub9jsLU.

 You can now give a one-off or monthly recurring donation to Guilsfield Church on line using this QR code and your smart phone or tablet.
 Please also see our campaign poster, which explains what to do: Guilsfield Giving-Poster.
 Giving a little helps a lot with carrying out our mission and ministry, as well as maintaining the fabric of our beautiful church.

 Elevenses Pop In Cafe

 Our Wednesday Pop-up Cafe has moved from 08:45 to ‘Elevenses’ from 10:30 am to 12:00 noon.
 It will now start after the mid-week Communion service; please see the Elevenses Pop Up Cafe poster for details and put up or share the poster to publicise.
 Do come along, join us and bring your friends and neighbours; all welcome.

 Please the details of the services Holy Week and Easter below: